Musical Ramblin' Wrecks

 Graduate Student Culture

-Our Master of Science in Music Technology and Ph.D. with a major in Music Technology program boasts a stunning level of diversity - more than 80% of our students are international, from as many as seven different countries.
-Despite this, our graduate student body is a tightly knit group.
+Our graduate student body is a tightly knit group.
 They plan many events throughout the year, for fun and as stress relief, including bike rides, running the pi mile, and organizing spring break trips.
 They always support each other when they’re playing gigs around town or performing at local concerts and conventions.

 Music Student Groups

 We have a variety of student groups, each with their own musical focus.
 Our fraternities and sororities are service organizations with rich histories and dedication to making music.
 They host special events, such as lock-ins, distraction nights, movie nights, and the student "Night of Musicianship" every semester.
-And if you’re into promoting gender equity while making friends, Women in Music Technology is dedicated to raising awareness of Music Technology to women on campus, and beyond.
+And if you’re interested in promoting equal representation in Music Technology, Women in Music Technology is dedicated to raising awareness of Music Technology to women on campus, and beyond.

 Life in the Couch Building